Nidrux/share-youtube/README.md

 ![](https://i.imgur.com/1fi3HJT.png)

 Want more webhooks?
-Right click to icon to manage your webhooks!
+Right click the icon to manage your webhooks!
 Adding or removing webhooks can be done here!

 ![](https://i.imgur.com/YFhaKb8.png)